Meade Esposito: Politics

 In the summer of 1979, Esposito was tried for allegedly violating a state law barring New York county political leaders from engaging in business dealings with race tracks.
 Citing the rules of the Kings County Democratic Committee, New York Supreme Court Justice Alvin Klein ruled that Esposito had not violated the law since he was formally identified as chairman of the Committee's executive subcommittee.
 According to Ken Auletta, Esposito had previously characterized himself as county leader in a 1976 interview with The New York Times.

+By the 1970s, Esposito's legitimate employment had primarily shifted to the proprietorship of at least two lower Manhattan-based insurance brokerages; these included the Grand Brokerage (also known as the Grand Insurance Agency)—a partnership between Esposito, Steingut and prominent Nassau County reform Democratic leader Lester Zirin—and Serres, Visone, & Rice, a similar venture between Esposito and former Brooklyn Heights/Fort Greene/South Brooklyn Assemblyman Joseph Martuscello that functioned as Esposito's main business for the remainder of his life.
+Esposito and Martuscello also co-owned several properties, including a Carroll Gardens brownstone, a villa in a Fort Lauderdale resort and a 50-foot yacht.
+Esposito's involvement in the former concern appears to have faded following a 1974-75 investigation of money laundering and organized crime involvement in the city's nursing home industry; it was ultimately dissolved amid Steingut's pursuit of a Manhattan legal career in 1982.
+In press interviews, Esposito noted that he was "not a broker" at either firm, claiming that he instead served as a "stockholder" and "more of an administrator."
+During the 1980s, he also owned a stake in Beaumont Offset Printing, a printing firm ran by his daughter that was contracted by various New York political campaigns.

 Esposito elicited a variety of perceptions from his peers.
 While Robert F. Wagner Jr. called him a "new breed of party leader", Herman Badillo, a critic of Esposito, called him "an old-line boss".
 During his tenure as county leader, his connections to known Mafia members and associates had become common knowledge.
 He grew up alongside many of these figures, who continued to retain him during his years as a bail bondsman.
 In 1972, during a federal investigation into the Lucchese crime family, Esposito's name was frequently mentioned in a bugged junkyard trailer used as an office by Paul Vario.